tidy-finance/website/docs/22_trace_and_fisd.md

 In this chapter, we dive into the US corporate bond market.
 Bond markets are far more diverse than stock markets, as most issuers have multiple bonds outstanding simultaneously with potentially very different indentures.
 This market segment is exciting due to its size (roughly 10 trillion USD outstanding), heterogeneity of issuers (as opposed to government bonds), market structure (mostly over-the-counter trades), and data availability.
 We introduce how to use bond characteristics from FISD and trade reports from TRACE and provide code to download and clean TRACE in R.

 Many researchers study liquidity in the US corporate bond market [see, e.g., @bessembinder2006, @Edwards2007, and @Ohara2021, among many others].
 We do not cover bond returns here, but you can compute them from TRACE data.
 Instead, we refer to studies on the topic such as @Bessembinder2008, @bai2019, and @kelly2020 and a survey by @Huang2021.
-Moreover, WRDS includes bond returns computed from TRACE data at a monthly frequency.
+Moreover, WRDS includes bond returns computed from TRACE data at a monthly frequency.\index{Corporate bonds}

 The current chapter relies on this set of packages.